-The Arizona Commerce Authority State Broadband Office is committed to fostering sectorbased partnerships to develop a skilled and resilient workforce capable of meeting the evolving needs of the broadband industry.
+The Arizona Commerce Authority State Broadband Office is committed to fostering sector-based partnerships to develop a skilled and resilient workforce capable of meeting the evolving needs of the broadband industry.
 Our approach is based on creating cooperative relationships among employers, education and training providers, the public workforce system, unions, worker organizations, and community-based organizations.
-The goal is to deliver comprehensive and relevant training and support services that enable workers to complete their training successfully and make significant contributions to the local economy.
+The goal is to deliver comprehensive and relevant support that enables workers to complete their training successfully and make significant contributions to the local economy.

-Through collaborative partnerships, the Arizona Commerce Authority State Broadband Office will ensure that training and support services meet the evolving demands of the broadband industry by involving all key stakeholders, including employers, unions, education and training providers, and the public workforce system.
+Through collaborative partnerships with BEAD subrecipient broadband providers, the Arizona Commerce Authority State Broadband Office will ensure that training and support services meet the evolving demands of the broadband industry by involving all key stakeholders, including employers, unions, education and training providers, and the public workforce system.
 These partnerships will promote accessible and high-quality education and training programs that enable individuals to acquire the skills needed for employment in the industry.
 Arizona is committed to fostering a skilled and resilient workforce that meets the demands of the industry while promoting accessible and quality education and training.

 To support the broadband industry, the Arizona Commerce Authority State Broadband Office will adopt a sector strategy as illustrated through a workforce plan tailored explicitly to this industry's unique needs.
-Our plan will include:
+We envision that the sector partnership plan will include: